raybart-umich/486/README.md

 reload_script.py: This script uses PythonAnywhere's API to manually reload our page with new results.
 The script is scheduled to execute a couple minutes after new results have been fetched.

 requirements.txt: This file contains all the libraries needed to execute the code.

+annotated_data.txt: This file contains the manually labelled events that we used to calculate precision and recall for our project.